Rosehill (NSW)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages at 128 trips per day, which equates to approximately 56 weekly trips per individual stop.
+According to the 2021 Census, 37.5% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 128 trips per day, equating to approximately 56 weekly trips per stop.

 Frequently Asked Questions - Transport